DracoBlue/jsb/README.md

 ```javascript
 jsb.registerHandler('keyword', KeywordBehaviour);
 ```
 method.
-As soon as the dom is loaded
+As soon as the dom is loaded call:
 ```javascript
 jsb.applyBehaviour(document.documentElement);
 ```
-is executed.
-You might even overwrite your Request.HTML method to do the same.
+If you use ES modules, you do not need a dom ready event.

 Example
 -------